It's Been A Week

 I ordered pizza for the OR team.
 We all needed it.

 A 62-year-old woman had a perforated peptic ulcer.
 The hole in her stomach had leaked acid all over her abdomen.
-Dehydration from four days of illness and minimal intake had reduced her kidney function to zero.
+Dehydration from four days of illness had reduced her kidney function to zero.
 Four hours of surgery finally cleaned up the mess and pieced her organs back together, but it took days for her kidneys to start filtering toxins from her blood.
 Not sure how she’s still alive.
 Tough lady.

 FRIDAY NIGHT